LegendaryB/tw-userscripts/src/userscripts/SelectSupportsByPlayer/README.md

-# Select supports from player
+# Select supports from player - work in progress (19.01.2023)

 Inserts a list of the supporting players in the gathering place.
 When a player name is clicked, all supports from the player will be selected and can be sent back